opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/UsageGuide-Baseline1.1.md

 	{
 		"PowerControl": {
-			"PowerConsumedWatts": "215",
+			"PowerConsumedWatts": "215"
-			"PowerCapacityWatts": "230"
 		}
 	}

-## Get the power limit
+## Get power limit

+The power limit can be obtained via the PowerSubsystem or Power resource, both are subordinate to the Chassis resource.
+The Power resource has been deprecated in favor of the PowerSubsystem resource.

+The power usage is obtained via the PowerSubsystem resource by retrieving the EnvironmentMetrics resource.

+	GET /redfish/v1/Chassis/Ch-1/PowerSubsystem/EnvironmentMetrics

+The response message contains the following fragment.

+	{
+		"PowerLimitWatts": "220"
+	}

-The power limit is obtained from the Chassis resource.
+The power limit is obtained via the Power resource by retrieving the Power resource.

 	GET /redfish/v1/Chassis/Ch-1/Power